MedMaxLab/selfEEG/docs/faq.rst

 1) **Does selfEEG support training on GPUs for MacOS devices?**

-The library is built on top of PyTorch, which support training on GPUs for MacOS devices through the mps backend (`mps backend <https://pytorch.org/docs/stable/notes/mps.html>`_).
-Note that only MacOS devices with Apple Silicon M series SoC are supported, so older Intel models are excluded.
+The library is built on top of PyTorch, which support training on GPUs for macOS devices through the mps backend (`mps backend <https://pytorch.org/docs/stable/notes/mps.html>`_).
+Note that only macOS devices with Apple Silicon M series SoC are supported, so older Intel models are excluded.
 In addition, it is worth to note that the mps backend still not cover all the functionalities implemented in CUDA (a coverage matrix can be found here: `matrix  <https://qqaatw.dev/pytorch-mps-ops-coverage/>`_), and some already implemented are yet to be optimized.
-This apply only for few things, so you will probably not notice these limitations.
+This applies only for few things, so you will probably not notice these limitations.